lakinduakash/linux-wifi-hotspot/README.md

 [![Gitter](https://badges.gitter.im/linux-wihotspot/community.svg)](https://gitter.im/linux-wihotspot/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ### Update
-* It adds new file to sudors.d to run `create_ap` without asking password
-* GUI can be run as normal user.
-No need to add sudo
 * Config files are wriiten to /etc/wh.config (Previously, configurations were wriiten to home directory as `.wh.config`).
 * `.desktop` file is added.
 So You can start from app launcher